kingaa/pomp/install.md

 ## Important note for Linux users

-You may need to install the `gfortran` FORTRAN compiler on your machine, if it is not already there.
+You may need to install the `gfortran` compiler on your machine, if it is not already there.
 For example, on a Debian-based system (e.g., Ubuntu):
 ```
 sudo apt install gfortran